Sign in

 The best art galleries in Hobart pack a mighty punch.

-Mona (Image credit: Jesse Hunniford)
+Mona (Image Credit: Jesse Hunniford)

 To do Hobart’s art scene justice, you’re going to need more than a weekend.
 From long-standing establishments to flash-in-the-pan exhibitions, Hobart’s vibrant art galleries have something for everyone.
 Contemporary collections and local works are just the beginning.
 Australia's most celebrated modern art museum also resides in this historic port city.
-So, our advice is to fuel up at one of the best cafés in town before making your way through this edit.
-Read on for the best art galleries in Hobart to meander through this weekend..
+So, our advice is to fuel up at one of the best cafes in town before making your way through this edit.

 Salamanca Arts Centre (Image Credit: Alastair Bett)